Skip to main content

 • 2.6 – Explain aspects of a contemporary New Zealand geographic issue [3 Credits, Internal]

-• 2.7 – Explain aspects of a geographic topic at a global scale [3 Credits]
+• 2.7 – Explain aspects of a geographic topic at a global scale [3 Credits, Internal]

-Prerequisites: Form 6 Cambridge AS Geography builds upon the ideas and concepts developed in the Form 5 Pre-Q course, but can be picked up by students who did not study this course.
+Prerequisites: Form 6 Cambridge AS Geography builds upon the ideas and concepts developed in the Form 5 Pre-Q course but can be picked up by students who did not study this course.
 Students should note that Form 6 Cambridge (AS) Geography is an academically rigorous course and is a step-up from the Form 5 Pre-Q course.
-Students with a mark lower than 60% in the Pre-Q Examination, or did not study the subject at Form 5, should consult with the Head of Department.
+For students with a mark lower than 60% in the Pre-Q Examination, or who did not study the subject at Form 5, entry is subject to Head of Department approval.

 Physical Geography themes: